 The Social Justice Send-Off is an annual commencement event that celebrates students who have engaged in social justice work and public/community service work during their time at Georgetown.
 It also recognizes students who plan to pursue social justice work and public/community service after graduation.
 Family, friends, faculty, staff and community partners are invited to celebrate graduates’ contributions to Georgetown and the larger community.

-The Send-Off was Friday, May, 20 at 10:00AM ET in the ICC Auditorium.
-The Ceremony will be followed by a reception in the tent at the Poulton Hall courtyard (corner of 37th and P Streets NW).
+The Send-Off is Friday, May 19 at 10:00AM ET in the ICC Auditorium.
+The Ceremony will be followed by a community gathering in the tent at the Poulton Hall courtyard (corner of 37th and P Streets NW).
 All graduates are invited to participate; graduates’ families and friends and University community members are welcome to attend.

-The hallmark of the Send-Off has always been our Hoya graduates sharing from the mic on the ICC auditorium stage about their social justice commitments and their post-graduate plans (if they wish); in 2020 and 2021, graduates’ voices were shared via a virtual event and Google SlideDeck.
+The hallmark of the Send-Off has always been our Hoya graduates sharing from the microphone on the ICC auditorium stage about their social justice commitments and their post-graduate plans (if they wish).

-The ceremony and reception are collaboratively planned and hosted by the Center for Social Justice, Research, Teaching & Service; the Kalmanovitz Initiative for Labor and the Working Poor; the Center for Multicultural Equity and Access; the Office of Mission and Ministry; Initiative for Catholic Social Thought and Public Life; Cawley Career Education Center; Berkley Center for Religion, Peace, & World Affairs; Capitol Applied Learning Lab; and the Office of Government Relations and Community Engagement (GRACE) in the Office of the President.
-Please contact firstname.lastname@example.org with any questions.
+The ceremony and reception are collaboratively planned and hosted by the Center for Social Justice, Research, Teaching & Service; the Kalmanovitz Initiative for Labor and the Working Poor; the Center for Multicultural Equity and Access; the Office of Mission and Ministry; Initiative for Catholic Social Thought and Public Life; Cawley Career Education Center; Berkley Center for Religion, Peace, & World Affairs; Capitol Applied Learning Lab; and the Office of Government Relations and Community Engagement (GRACE).
+Please contact email@example.com with any questions.

 Previous Social Justice Send-Off Keynote Speakers

 Executive Director, House of Ruth